ArthurEmma2/NASA-Dashboard/README.md

-# NASA Mission Control Project ( YOU WANT A MISSION ?
-YOU LAUNCH IT  )
+# NASA Mission Control Project

+# ( You Want a Mission ?
+You Launch It  )

 ## Launch Page
 Schedule a mission launch for interstellar travel to one of the Kepler Exoplanets.